amiralimollaei/pixi-bot/README.md

 ## Features

-- **Multi-platform Support:** Works with Discord and Telegram out of the box.
+- **Multi-Platform Support:** Works with Discord and Telegram out of the box.
 - **Multi-Instance Support:** Run multiple instances with completely different configurations in parallel.
 - **Tool Calling:** Supports calling external tools and APIs from chat.
 - **Advanced Logging:** Colored logging, Supports logging tool calls and extra information for debugging.